EnterpriseDB/barman/new_docs/quickstart.rst

 Since it depends on SSH connections, it is therefore required that you have a both-way passwordless SSH connection between ``pghost`` and ``barmanhost``.
-For further instructions on how to set this, please refer to the :ref:`ssh-connections` section.
+For further instructions on how to set this, please refer to the :ref:`pre-requisites <pre-requisites-ssh-connections>` section.

 1. As a first step, let's create the required user you will need on your Postgres server.
 On ``pghost``, execute the following command: